MSinnwell/generate-wordlist-from-webpage/README.md

 # Generate wordlist from webpage
 <br>
 Generates a wordlist from webpage provided with --url flag. <br> <br>
-Example usage: ./generate_wordlist_from_website.exe --url http://www.example-webpage.com
+Example usage: ./generate_wordlist_from_website.exe --url http://www.example-webpage.com <br> <br>
+Works but is not perfect.